cybersafetypicks/cybersafetypicks.github.io/buying-guides/best-password-managers-for-students.md

 ---
-title: "Best Password Managers for Families"
+title: "Best Password Managers for Students"
 permalink: /buying-guides/best-password-managers-for-students/
 ---

-# Best Password Managers for Students

 ## Who This Is For
 This guide is for non-technical students looking to manage their passwords securely without having to remember each one individually.